smakov-data/sql-retail-dwh/README.md

-## Enterprise Sales Data Warehouse (Medallion Architecture)
+## Enterprise Sales Analytics Data Warehouse

-This repository contains a full SQL-based Data Warehouse implemented on SQL Server.
+(SQL Server — Medallion Architecture)

+This project demonstrates the design and implementation of a SQL-centric analytics data warehouse built to support business reporting, sales analytics, and data-driven decision-making.

-The project demonstrates modern data engineering practices used in enterprise environments: Medallion Architecture, ETL pipelines, data quality controls, dimensional modeling, and analytical data marts.
+The solution applies enterprise data warehousing best practices, including the Medallion Architecture (Bronze → Silver → Gold), ETL pipelines, data quality controls, dimensional modeling, and the delivery of BI-ready analytical data marts.

+The focus of the project is on translating business requirements into reliable analytical models — from raw CRM and ERP data ingestion to validated fact and dimension tables optimized for reporting and ad-hoc analysis.

 ## 1. Architecture Overview